rj4raj/Vuln_Reports/Lab60.md

 Since the payload is persistent, every authenticated user visiting the affected page can trigger the payload execution, including administrators and potentially privileged users.

+Since the payload is stored server-side, the attack automatically affects users viewing the page without requiring malicious links.

 ## Vulnerable Endpoint
 https://kzlabs.com/60.php